Join me on the 8th September to explore the limestone dales, valleys and hills of the South White Peak.

 Another fantastic spot is the mighty Thor’s Cave in the Manifold Valley.
 The cave is huge and is both awesome on the inside and viewed from afar.
 Finally, we have Roystone Rocks and Minninglow.
 Roystone Rocks is a weird and wonderful place, with dark limestone fissured rocks growing out of the ground and lone trees often grown in between them.

-We will meet around 10:30 which will give us plenty of time for the day.
+We will meet around 12:00 which will give us plenty of time for the day.
 Initially we may stick to the bottom of the dales, taking in some of the more intimate details and also practising use of filters, composition and other camera techniques.
-Another potential option is to head a little further north to Lathkill Dale and visit the tufa weir to practice long exposure waterfall photography,
+Another potential option is to head a little further north to Lathkill Dale and visit the tufa weir to practice long exposure waterfall photography, providing that I feel that the waterfall will be in flow.

-We will break for some food around 14:00 and if there’s time, we will look at an introduction to post-processing in Lightroom, using some of our images from the day, We will then potentially head to Thor’s Cave where we will go inside the cave to capture a view to the world.
+We will break for some food around 15:30 and if there’s time, we will look at an introduction to post-processing in Lightroom, using some of my own images from the day, We will then potentially head to Thor’s Cave where we will go inside the cave to capture a view to the world.
 In the early evening, the sun is usually low enough and in the right place to be seen outside of the aperture.

 However, the plans are not set in stone and we may look to visit other areas nearby following the weather and the light.
 We will always try to stick to the limestone dales though.